Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

 Impact of Escalating Violence on Children

 The outbreak of violence in recent days, particularly along the Latakia coast, has had devastating consequences for children.
-The region, historically a stronghold of the Assad regime control, has become the epicentre of conflict between Assad loyalists, factions within the Syrian Armed Forces, and newly formed resistance groups opposing the newly-formed Sharaa government.
+The region, historically a stronghold of Assad regime control, has become the epicentre of conflict between Assad loyalists, factions within the Syrian Armed Forces, and newly formed resistance groups opposing the newly formed Sharaa government.

 Over 1,000 fatalities have been reported since January 2025, including hundreds of civilians, as targeted attacks, airstrikes, and clashes between armed groups continue.
 Families in Latakia and surrounding areas have been forced to flee en masse, with thousands seeking shelter in overcrowded displacement camps or makeshift settlements with little access to food, water, or sanitation.
 Reports indicate that some children have been forcibly recruited by armed groups, while others have been killed or maimed as a result of indiscriminate attacks.